Merrett R. Stierheim: 1998–2001

-CEO of the Women's Tennis Association 1986-1989
+CEO of the Women's Tennis Association 1986–1989

 After nearly ten years as County Manager, Stierheim was recruited as President/CEO of the Women's Tennis Association, which included Chris Evert, Martina Navratilova, Pam Shriver and other tennis professionals.
-As CEO, Stierheim is credited with making women's professional tennis more international in its scope, doubling prize money, expanding the tiered feeder system of professional tournaments and establishing a player's pension plan.
+As CEO, Stierheim was credited with making women's professional tennis more international in its scope, doubling prize money, expanding the tiered feeder system of professional tournaments and establishing a player's pension plan.

 Stierheim worked with Butch Buchholz to move the Lipton International Players Championships tennis tournament to Key Biscayne in 1987.

-CEO of the Greater Miami Convention & Visitors Bureau 1990-1998
+CEO of the Greater Miami Convention & Visitors Bureau 1990–1998

 In 1990, Stierheim was appointed President and CEO of the Greater Miami Convention & Visitors Bureau, a marketing, not-for-profit organization with 1,100 corporate members whose mission is to promote Miami-Dade County as a convention, business and leisure destination.
 Working with government and industry leaders, Stierheim established the Bureau's first dedicated advertising fund with a value exceeding $5 million.
 When crimes against tourists in 1993 threatened the community's number one industry, Stierheim lobbied for more tourist signs, law enforcement programs and community awareness of the importance of the visitor industry.

 During the boycott of the visitor industry by the African-American community, he established the Visitor Industry Human Resource Development Council (VIC), a private, not-for-profit organization working to increase the economic participation of African-Americans at management and professional levels in the local visitor industry through hospitality scholarships.
 Today, the VIC has awarded over 100 college scholarships and raised well over $1 million from the visitor industry.

 Stierheim's efforts led to Miami-Dade experiencing its best tourism years ever in 1995, 1996, and 1997.
 For his work, he was awarded the 1996 Tourism Professional of the Year by the local visitor industry, and in 1997 he completed the required courses from Purdue and Calgary universities to become a Certified Destination Management Executive.